andrewtliem/AgenticAI/README.md

 | `buy_product(customer_name, product_name)` | Simulates a purchase: validates credits and stock, decrements both, and appends a new invoice record. |

 All tool calls read and write to the TinyDB JSON tables in this folder, so the Streamlit session always works with the same persisted data.

-## Notebook reference

-The notebook mirrors the Streamlit experience but adds narrative explanations, code walkthroughs, and exercises for extending the agent.
-Run it to experiment interactively or to teach the workflow step by step.

 ## Troubleshooting